-How to build responsive banner ads with HTML5
+Display Advertising with HTML5 – How to build responsive ads

 In this article we explain why HTML5 responsive banner ads are a must for all digital advertisers.
 From designers to digital specialists, from agencies to in-house teams, HTML5 display advertising is now the default banner format.